azuchibean/AI_Steps_App/README.md

 mysql-connector-python - for connection to mysql db

+requests - to make http requests (specifically to email)

+passlib - manages multiple algorithms (may not need)

+bcrypt - password hashing

+python-jose - for use with JWT

 # more libraries probably coming for jwt/authentication (someone decide) and for hashing (probably bcrypt)